toggio/SecureTokenizer/README.md

 # SecureTokenizer
-Library for generating and managing cryptogrphically secure tokens for PHP/AJAX and web application
+Library for generating and managing cryptographically secure tokens for PHP/AJAX and web application